venkateshwarant/Artillery/README.md

 ## Test script

-Our test script may contain the following-
+Our test script may contain the following:

 * One or more scenarios